 Starting from the following versions, the mandatory dependency on the AVX instruction set has been adjusted:

-- For V4.3.5, the AVX instruction set is no longer mandatory from V4.3.5 BP4 onwards.
+- For V4.3.5, the AVX instruction set is no longer mandatory starting from V4.3.5 BP4.

-- For V4.2.5, the AVX instruction set is no longer mandatory from V4.2.5 BP6 onwards.
+- For V4.2.5, the AVX instruction set is no longer mandatory starting from V4.2.5 BP6.

-- For V4.4.0, the AVX instruction set is no longer mandatory from V4.4.1 onwards.
+- For V4.4.0, the AVX instruction set is no longer mandatory starting from V4.4.1.

-- You can upgrade from any version of V4.3.x to V4.3.5 BP5.
+- You can upgrade from any version of V4.3.x to V4.3.5 BP6.

 - For scenarios with continuous vector writes, index rebuilding is required.

-- During the mixed deployment upgrade from V4.3.0/V4.3.1/V4.3.2 to V4.3.5 BP5, if the tenant leader is on the old node, the transfer will fail.
-You must upgrade to V4.3.5 BP5 to execute the transfer successfully.
+- During the mixed deployment upgrade from V4.3.0/V4.3.1/V4.3.2 to V4.3.5 BP5, if the tenant leader is located on the old node, the transfer will fail.
+You must upgrade to V4.3.5 BP5 to execute the transfer.

 Note

-The following figure describes the upgrade path.
+The following table describes the meanings of the upgrade path diagram.

-- The V4.0.0.0, V4.1.0.0, V4.1.0.2, and V4.2.0.0 versions can be upgraded to the V4.2.1.11 version, and then to the V4.2.5.7 version.
+- You can directly upgrade from the V4.0.0.0, V4.1.0.0, V4.1.0.2, or V4.2.0.0 versions to the V4.2.1.11 version and then upgrade the V4.2.1.11 version to the V4.2.5.7 version.

-- The V4.2.2 and V4.2.4 versions can be directly upgraded to the V4.2.5.7 version, or first upgraded to the V4.2.5.0 to V4.2.5.6 version and then to the V4.2.5.7 version.
+- You can directly upgrade from the V4.2.2 to V4.2.4 versions to the V4.2.5.7 version.
+You can also upgrade the V4.2.2 to V4.2.4 versions to the V4.2.5.0 to V4.2.5.6 versions first and then upgrade to the V4.2.5.7 version.

-- Barrier versions: V4.2.1.11, V4.2.5.7.
+- Barrier versions: V4.2.1.11 and V4.2.5.7.

 What to do next